Table of contents

 Keyword field: You have only 100 characters to include other important selected keywords.
 Use low difficulty and high volume ones, remember that ranking is more important than traffic.
 There’s no need to repeat keywords that were already included in other fields.
 You may want to break up word phases into single words to increase the chance of showing up for a wider range of keywords.

-Description: Unlike Play Store, Apple’s App Store does not index the description field for search ranking.
+Description: Unlike Play Store, Apple’s App Store does not index the description field for app ranking optimization.
 Although it does not get your app found by potential users, iOs app description still plays a significant role in generating app installs.
 In the first 3 lines of the description (they are seen the most by users), describe your app’s main benefits and go more into details after that.

 Short description: This field, which is limited to 80 characters only, weights more in-app search indexing than the long description.
 It’s critical to naturally integrate keywords into your short description, place the ones with higher quality first for better results.
 Clearly communicate the benefit in an easy-to-read form to maximize conversion rate.
 A strong call to action copy can effectively trigger app installs.